Krabi Travel Guide: 20 Best Things To Do from Ao Nang Beach

 Khao Sok National Park

-15. Ride Scooters to Explore Phang Nga Bay
+14. Explore Phang Nga Bay by Motorbike

 Roads in Krabi